chjiao/TAR-VIR/Guidance for Installing PEHaplo and TAR-VIR.md

 conda uninstall sga
 conda install sga
 ```
-3. You can add the following links to accelerate adding channels when you are in mainland China.
+3. You can add the following links as your local channels to accelerate when you are in mainland China.

 ```
     conda config --add channels https://mirrors.tuna.tsinghua.edu.cn/anaconda/pkgs/free/